Disc Fragmentation. III. The need for a new paradigm for formation of planets within close binary systems: A fragmenting disc example

 The left panel of Fig. \ref{fig:2D_disc} shows the density for the disc at that moment.
 As in the original simulation, the fragment hosting P1 is tidally shredded quickly after restart, but P1 continues to migrate inward.
 At the same time, fragments continue to form in the outer disc (e.g., see the middle panel of Fig. \ref{fig:2D_disc}).
 Eventually, a more massive gas clump forms and migrates into the inner disc.
 At $t = 3.9$~kyr (third panel of Fig.~\ref{fig:2D_disc}), the clump has migrated to $R \approx 16$~au and grown to $M \approx 45\,M_{\rm J}$, with a central temperature of $\sim 1400$~K. It is quite likely that such a clump would undergo second collapse by H$_2$ dissociation (which we do not resolve here).
 Therefore, we interrupt the simulation once again and insert a seed secondary of mass $M_{\rm s} = 5\,M_{\rm J}$ \citep[][corresponding to the typical mass of a protostellar seed formed after the second collapse triggered by H$_2$ dissociation]{Vaytet+13, Bhandare+19, Ahmad23} at the clump centre.
 In Appendix \ref{apd:test} we vary the initial mass of S1 to explore the sensitivity of our model to this parameter.

-\cite{GibbonsEtal14,Longarini_23_solids_collapse_theory,Longarini_23_solids_collapse_sims,Rice_25_dust_collapse} find that grains focused inside spiral density arms of gravito-turbulent discs can collapse by direct gravitational collapse into $M_{\rm p} \sim 0.1-10\mearth$ solid cores.
+\cite{GibbonsEtal14,Longarini_23_solids_collapse_theory,Longarini_23_solids_collapse_sims,Rice_25_dust_collapse,Baehr_2022,Rowther_2024} find that grains focused inside spiral density arms of gravito-turbulent discs can collapse by direct gravitational collapse into $M_{\rm p} \sim 0.1-10\mearth$ solid cores.
 In paper II we injected such cores into the disc at arbitary locations.
 Here we injected three $10\mearth$ cores into the densest regions of spiral density arms (one core per spiral arm) at the time when the secondary S1 is introduced.
-All three were ejected to become FFPs.
-In the right panel of Fig.~\ref{fig:2D_disc}, we show one such solid core, marked P2 in Table \ref{tab:pla_par}.
+In the right panel of Fig.~\ref{fig:2D_disc}, we show all the solid cores, marked P2, P3 and P4 in Table \ref{tab:pla_par}, along with the Jupiter mass planet (P1) and the secondary (S1).

 The simulation is then restarted again.
-The fragment hosting S1 is quickly consumed by the secondary seed as it grows in mass, whereas the spiral arm hosting P2 dissipates away.
-P2 then continues its independent existence in the disc, until, following its interaction with S1 it is ejected.
+The fragment hosting S1 is quickly consumed by the secondary seed as it grows in mass, whereas the spiral arms hosting the embedded cores dissipate away.
+Then, following its interaction with S1, P2 is ejected.
+P3 evolves more smoothly through a more distant encounter with S1 that lifts its semi-major axis but does not eject fully.
+Core P4 is pushed outward by the spiral structure rather than the secondary; this is consistent with the results of \cite{Rowther_Meru_2020}, who showed that low mass planets in self-gravitating discs with realistic cooling prescription (rather than constant $\beta$-cooling) may migrate outward.